-So, the physicist, the math, and the principle are the three important things that follow any theory, which may turn out to be his enduring legacy to the world.
+So, the physicist, the math, and the principle are the three important things that follow any theory, and which may turn out to be the enduring legacy of a physicist to the world.

 I also cannot forget how I felt when I saw the complete harmony of math and principle in my theory.
 It was so exciting just to look at the mathematical framework and see that it perfectly represents the preconceived principle or principles.